-We identified one accounting error in relation to our procedures on PPE which the Authority has confirmed not to adjust.
+We have identified audit differences, which the Authority has agreed to adjust.
 Details of adjusted differences can be found in section 4.

 Areas of audit focus

 Our Audit Planning Report identified key areas of focus for our audit of Staffordshire County Council's financial statements.
 This report sets out our observations and conclusions, including our views on areas which might be conservative, and where there is potential risk and exposure.
 We summarise our consideration of these matters, and any others identified, in the "Areas of Audit focus" section of this report.